 Assume the responsibilities of the President until the next Board of Directors meeting in the case of a resignation by the President of his position before the end of the current term.
 The board will vote on replacement President to serve the remainder of the existing term at the next meeting.

-Secretary:
+Secretary